obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

 [^commented]: Text inside `%% ... %%` comments is hidden from view.
 It is used to control the order that group headings are sorted in.

-## Values for Frontmatter Properties
+## Values for Obsidian Properties

 > [!released]
-> Access to the frontmatter properties was introduced in Tasks X.Y.Z.
+> Access to the Obsidian Properties was introduced in Tasks X.Y.Z.

 These are described in full in [[Obsidian Properties]].